QI-Core Implementation Guide

 2. Documented absence of data with a valid reason

-When there is a need to document evidence that an expected activity was not done due to patient intent and/or specific criteria, systems should use one of the ten QI-Core specific negation rationale profiles that align with existing profiles representing the expected actions.
+When there is a need to document evidence that an expected activity was not done due to patient intent and/or specific criteria, systems should use one of the ten QI-Core specific negation rationale patterns that align with existing profiles representing the expected actions.
 QI-Core Negation provides detailed descriptions and guidance.

 Terminology Bindings